 Bi 250 a.
 Topics in Molecular and Cellular Biology.
 9 units (3-0-6); first term.
 Prerequisites: graduate standing.
-Lectures and literature-based discussions covering research methods, scientific concepts and logic, research strategies and general principles of modern biology.
+Lectures and literaturebased discussions covering research methods, scientific concepts and logic, research strategies and general principles of modern biology.
 Students will learn to critique papers in a wide range of fields, including molecular biology, developmental biology, genetics and neuroscience.
 Graded pass/fail.
 Instructors: Aravin, Voorhees.

 Bi 250 b.
 Topics in Systems Biology.
 9 units (3-0-6); third term.
-Prerequisites: Bi 1, Bi 8, or equivalent; Ma 2 or equivalent; or Instructors' permission.
-The class will focus on quantitative studies of cellular and developmental systems in biology.
-It will examine the architecture of specific genetic circuits controlling microbial behaviors and multicellular development in model organisms.
-The course will approach most topics from both experimental and theoretical/computational perspectives.
-Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties such as robustness.
+Prerequisites: Bi 1, Bi 8, or equivalent; Ma 2, Bi/CNS/NB 195, or equivalent; or instructor's permission.
+Quantitative studies of cellular and developmental systems in biology, including the architecture of specific circuits controlling microbial behaviors and multicellular development in model organisms.
+Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties, such as robustness.
 The course will also consider the organization of transcriptional and protein-protein interaction networks at the genomic scale.
+Topics are approached from experimental, theoretical, and computational perspectives.
 Instructors: Elowitz, Bois.